Arieh-code/second-semester-final/Readme.md

 ### Second part: Fashion Mnist

-In this section we our tasked with the knows fashion mnist dataset, it is a dataset filled of pictured of different fashion items.
+In this section we are tasked with the known fashion mnist dataset, it is a dataset filled of pictures of different fashion items.
-Out goal is to be able to classify as well as possible.
+Our goal is to be able to classify as well as possible.

 ---------